jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 }
 ```

-The C++ language allows overloading a [large number of operators](https://en.cppreference.com/w/cpp/language/operators).
+The C++ language allows for the overloading of a [large number of operators](https://en.cppreference.com/w/cpp/language/operators).
-Please remember, just like any other feature, it is possible to abuse the operator overloading feature.
+Please remember, just like any other feature, the operator overloading feature can be potentially abused.
-It is recommended to overload the operators only if the corresponding notation
+It is recommended to overload operators only if the corresponding notation
 has a natural interpretation for your custom data type!

 Your next task is to implement several overloaded operators for the data types used in our game.

-Let us start with the familiar operations on `Point2D` data type.
+Let us start with the familiar operations on the `Point2D` data type.
 Please overload the arithmetic operators `+`, `-`, `*` for this data type
 (their signatures are already given in the task template).
-It is allowed to use `add` and `mul` functions implemented on previous steps.
+It is allowed to use the `add` and `mul` functions implemented in previous steps.
-Note the difference between subtraction operator and unary minus operator —
+Note the difference between the subtraction operator and the unary minus operator —
 the former subtracts the coordinates of one point from another,
 while the latter just changes the sign of both coordinates of a single point.

-Arithmetic operators also do have natural interpretation for shape data types, such as `Circle` and `Rectangle`.
+Arithmetic operators also have natural interpretations for shape data types, such as `Circle` and `Rectangle`.

 <div class="hint">

-Please note that the rectangle is defined by two points — its top-left and bottom-right corners:
+Please note that a rectangle is defined by two points — its top-left and bottom-right corners:

 ```c++
 struct Rectangle {